 After the analysis of sexism in the activities of male and female characters, we noticed that the textbook includes two (2) female characters and one (1) male character engaged in leisure activities.
 These findings prove that the gender differences are too small to be significant.
 The sportive activities in which male and female characters are portrayed were also analysed.
 The analysis results indicate that the proportion of male characters is higher than that of female characters in all the sportive activities suggested in the textbook.
 As shown in table 02, five (5) male characters are depicted practicing four (4) types of sports: football, basketball, swimming and handball, whereas only two (2) females are portrayed participating in one type of sports which is handball.
-On the basis of these findings, we can conclude that the impression My

-Book of English Middle School Year One may give is that sport is a masculine domain.
+These findings are in line with the study conducted by Ingeborg Bjerke et al where they conclude that "there clear tendency to show only men in by far the majority of sports, not only in weight-lifting but also in such disciplines as running and longjumping" (Ingeborg Bjerke et al., 1983 cited in Michel 1986, p.
+27).
+Based on these findings, we can conclude that the impression My Book of English Middle School Year One may give is that sport is a masculine domain.

-As far visibility is concerned, we could notice that the visibility proportion of males to females is equal throughout the textbook's texts, but great imbalance in appearance was detected in the visuals.
-Concerning appearance in texts, the obtained data show that of the seventy six (76) third singular pronouns, forty five (45) are feminine and thirty one (31).
-In other words the pronoun "she" constitutes 60% of all the third singular pronouns mentioned in the textbook.
-As for proper nouns, the textbook incorporates thirty eight names.
+As far visibility is concerned, we notice that the visibility proportion of males to females is equal throughout the textbook's texts, but great imbalance in appearance was detected in the visuals.
+Concerning appearance in texts, the obtained data show that of the seventy-six (76) third singular pronouns, forty-five (45) are feminine and thirty-one (31).
+In other words, the pronoun "she" constitutes 60% of all the third singular pronouns mentioned in the textbook.
+As for proper nouns, the textbook incorporates thirty-eight names.
 They are equally divided between both sexes: nineteen (19) are male nouns and the other nineteen (19) names are female.
-However, male characters are still the majority through the textbooks visuals.
-The number of pictures which portray males amounts to two hundred and thirty eight (238) that is 63.46% of the whole pictures included in the textbook depict male characters.
-Also, there are thirty eight (38) photographs, twenty two (22) of them present males while sixteen (16) portray females.
-All in all, the tackled textbook includes four hundred and thirteen (413) visuals, two hundred and sixty (260) are males whereas only one hundred and fifty three (153) are females.
+However, male characters are still the majority throughout the textbook's visuals.
+The number of pictures, which portray males, amounts to two hundred and thirty-eight (238) that is 63.46% of the whole pictures included in the textbook depict male characters.
+In addition, there are thirty-eight (38) photographs; twenty-two (22) of them present males while sixteen (16) portray females.
+Previous studies in this regard show similar results.
+Miroiu (2004), for example, found that "The percentage of pictures illustrating girls/women are very low: 12.8%" (p.91).

+All in all, the tackled textbook includes four hundred and thirteen (413) visuals; two hundred and sixty (260) are males whereas only one hundred and fifty-three (153) are females.
 To sum up there is more gender equality in the texts than in the images in terms of male and female characters visibility.